What is the Child Care Subsidy (CCS)?

 Some basic requirements must be satisfied for an individual to be eligible to receive CCS for a child.
 These include:

-• the individual must care of the child at least 2 nights per fortnight or have 14% per cent of care or be receiving Family Tax Benefit for the child
+- the individual must care for the child at least 2 nights per fortnight or have at least 14% care

-• the individual, or their partner, must meet the residency requirements
+- the individual, or their partner, must meet the residence rules

 In addition, to be eligible for CCS the individual must be liable to pay for care provided, the care must be delivered in Australia by an approved child care provider, and not be part of a compulsory education program.